American Pastime: Production

-Reception
+Critical reception

 A Cash Box Magazine album review dated April 10, 1976, states "American Pastime takes Three Dog Night in a new direction featuring a collection of tunes ranging from slick production cuts to the ever popular disco beat.
 Vocals are as clean and distinctive as ever, leaning toward a meticulous pop production.
 AM programmers will find "Billy the Kid" and "Southbound" prime pop cuts, while "Drive On, Ride On" and "Everybody's A Masterpiece" should appeal to the growing disco market.
 Some cuts (witness "Easy Evil") will work nicely in easy listening and MOR areas."

 Another Record World "Album Picks" review page dated April 17, 1976 gives another view on the album: "This one may come as a surprise to the group's older fans.
 The mix still focuses on vocal harmonies but the songs are R&B and disco for the most part.
 "Hang On", "Mellow Down" and "Everybody Is A Masterpiece" are pacesetters, the rhythm section rising in importance as the American pastime continues to dance."

 Another Cash Box Magazine "Picks of The Week" singles reviews page dated June 5, 1976 states the following about "Everybody's a Masterpiece", the single released off the album: "A laid-back rock hymn to humanity, this is an intelligent single from Three Dog Night that will serve to broaden its already extensive audience.
 The instrumentation — particularly the organ fills — is lush, and the vocals are equal to the task.
 Look for this to show up strong on all pop radio outlets; it's really an affecting tune."

 Another Record World "Single Picks" review page dated June 5, 1976, gives another view on the single: "Three Dog Night's vocal prowess remains unquestioned with this, their first effort in some time.
 To back up its talent, the group has constructed a solid rhythmic pulse and is headed for pop/R&B play."